 The Department recognizes the importance of teaching experience for our graduate students and will make every attempt to ensure that all eligible students have the opportunity to teach their own classes as part of their M.A. studies.
 Most of our full-time M.A. students will receive Teaching Assistantships.
 Department needs will determine how many Instructional Lab Assistantships are granted per semester.
 Assignments regarding what type of Assistantship students receive are made on a semester basis.
-The Graduate Committee will make the assignments based on careful consideration of the following criteria: appropriateness of Assistantship type to a student's academic training, prior semester assignments, departmental needs, student performance in the M.A. program, teaching experience, etc. Students may be given an opportunity to express their interest in which type of Assistantship they would prefer; however, the final decision will be made by the Graduate Committee, in consultation with the department chair, based on the criteria listed.
+The Graduate Committee will make the assignments based on careful consideration of the following criteria: appropriateness of Assistantship type to a student's academic training, prior semester assignments, departmental needs, student performance in the M.A. program, teaching experience, etc. Students may be given an opportunity to express their interest in which type of Assistantship they would prefer; however, the final decision will be made by the Graduate student's final semester when, for example, s/he is preparing for the comprehensive examination and has only six credits remaining to complete her/his plan of study.